January 2, 2018

 The Top Benefits of Statistical Process Control: Part Two

 In Top Benefits of Statistical Process Control: Part One, we explored some of the chief benefits that operators on the shop floor can get from statistical process control.
-SPC is the scientific, data-driven method for quality analysis and continuous improvement that allows you to catch manufacturing process issues early and prevent them from turning into serious problems.
+Statistical Process Control (SPC) is the scientific, data-driven method for quality analysis and continuous improvement that allows you to catch manufacturing process issues early and prevent them from turning into serious problems.

 In Part Two, we explore additional benefits of modern SPC software solutions, which produce visual information in the form of control charts to reveal abnormalities in manufacturing processes.

 In addition to providing actionable information for correcting issues in real-time, SPC-based control charts also reveal information that supports better, data-driven decision making across all levels of the manufacturing organization.

 1. Control charts provide operational insight for critical stakeholders

 From operators to engineers to managers to executives, control charts offer a variety of information for all the key stakeholders involved in the creation of a manufactured good.

 When control charts draw SPC-based data from a central, unified data repository, they can bring together data in ways that provides actionable insight into whether a process needs to be amended.
 Aggregated data can help an engineer improve a process at a later date.
 And more sophisticated box and whisker and Pareto charts offer managers a holistic view of the entire plant floor—or even across multiple plants.